portier/portier.github.io/README.md

 You can also use [our synchronized Gitter room](https://gitter.im/letsauth/LetsAuth) instead of IRC.

+We have a [mailing list](https://groups.google.com/forum/#!forum/letsauth) for asynchronous discussion.

 ## Contributing

 This project welcomes all contributors, and we expect people to treat each other respectfully here.